Last chance: Black Friday Deal

 • Swing path, in relation to the clubface, determines the curvature of the ball.

-With the new ball flight laws, we can actually get a lot more information from launch monitors and similar technology that gives actional tips for improving your game.
+With the golf ball flight laws, we can get much more information from launch monitors and similar technology that gives actional tips for improving your game.

 ShotFace (To Target)PathFace (To Path)